 Add in your soil amendments, like fertilizer and pesticides.
 The mulch will keep these in place better than if they were directly exposed to rain and wind.
 If you plan to use a weed cloth, lay it down now.

 Finally!
 Spread your mulch evenly over your garden.
-You want at least 3 inches of mulch everywhere to ensure that your mulch traps moisture and retains heat at optimal levels.
+You want at least 3 inches of it everywhere to ensure that it traps moisture and retains heat at optimal levels.

 PO BOX 220892